The Growth Mindset Behind Adaptive Software Development

 How It Transformed:

-ING reorganized into cross-functional, customer-focused teams.
+ING reorganized into cross-functional, customer-focused teams powered by a fast-response development approach.
 This halved the time to market for new products, enabling faster launches, quicker adaptation to market changes, and significantly higher customer satisfaction scores.

 Amazon - From Complex Projects to Rapid Innovation